Danny Hoesen: Fulham

-HJK (loan)

 In April 2010, Fulham announced that the Dutch striker was set to join Finnish club HJK Helsinki on loan from 9 April until 30 August.
 He made his HJK debut on 16 April in a 5–0 league win over KuPS.
 He scored his first goal for HJK on 29 May 2010 in a 1–2 away victory over IFK Mariehamn.
 Hoesen was released from his loan deal on 25 July due to a serious hip injury, more than one month before his contract with HJK was due to expire.

-Fortuna Sittard (loan)

 In August 2011, Hoesen joined Dutch side Fortuna Sittard on a season-long loan.
 The striker returned to Fulham on 31 May 2012.

-AFC Ajax
+Ajax

 On 29 August 2012, Hoesen signed a three-year contract with Ajax.
 His old club Fulham retained a 30% interest in the player.
 He made his debut for the Ajax senior side on 3 October 2012 in the UEFA Champions League group stage match against Real Madrid, coming on as a 66th-minute substitute for Tobias Sana, in the 1–4 home loss for the Amsterdam side.
 Danny made his Eredivisie debut for Ajax on 17 November 2012 in a match against VVV-Venlo, coming on as a 72' minute substitute for Christian Eriksen, and scoring the second goal in the 84' minute of the 2–0 home win.
 Four days later on 21 November 2012, he made his second UEFA Champions League appearance, in the group stage match at home against Borussia Dortmund, coming on as a substitute in the 63rd minute for Eyong Enoh.
 The match ended in a 1–4 loss for the Amsterdam side, with Danny Hoesen scoring the only goal, off of an assist from his teammate Christian Eriksen.

 Hoesen scored a crucial goal on 26 November 2013 in a Champions League game against FC Barcelona, that Ajax won 2–1.

-PAOK (loan)

-On 30 January 2014, it was announced that Danny Hoesen would serve out the remainder of the 2013/14 season on a 6-month loan deal playing for Thessaloniki club PAOK FC in the Superleague, where he worked with Dutch coach Huub Stevens.
+On 30 January 2014, it was announced that Danny Hoesen would serve out the remainder of the 2013/14 season on a 6-month loan deal playing for Thessaloniki club PAOK in the Super League Greece, where he worked with Dutch coach Huub Stevens.